-When these strings are strung to the instrument, they are strung with the thickest string on top and the thinnest string on the bottom.
-Strings reduce in thickness from the top down.
+When these strings are strung to the instrument, they are typically strung with the thinnest string on top and the thinnest string on the bottom as well assuming a standard tuning of GCEA.
+So string 2 and 3 are thicker then 1 and 4.
+Strings do not reduce in thickness from the top down as a guitar would.

 While ukuleles can be tuned in a variety of different ways, they are generally tuned to standard tuning.
-This tuning is known as GCEA.
-In this tuning, the thickest string is tuned to G, the next thickest string is tuned to C, the next thickest string is tuned to E, and the thinnest string is tuned to A.
+In this tuning, the thinnest string is tuned to G, the next thickest string is tuned to C, the next thickest string is tuned to E, and the thinnest string is tuned to A.

 Ukulele String Materials

 Ukulele strings can be made out of a number of different materials, all of which come with their very own benefits and drawbacks.
 Below, we’re going to review the most popular materials used for uke strings.

 Fluorocarbon strings are durable, low-maintenance, and of very high quality.
 These strings stretch very little over time, allowing them to stay in tune regardless of the environment which surrounds them.